Evolving events over time

 BACKWARD is exactly right for this evolution: a consumer on the new schema

-can read old events — the Avro aliases entry resolves the renamed field on
+can read old events, the Avro aliases entry resolves the renamed field on the

-name), which is why FORWARD breaks.
-The verdict measures the emitted Avro
+which is why FORWARD breaks.
+The verdict measures the emitted Avro schema, the

-schema — the same contract a registry enforces; Protean's upcasters do the
+same contract a registry enforces; Protean's upcasters do the equivalent

-equivalent job on its own event-store replay path, a separate layer.
-The
+job on its own event-store replay path, a separate layer.
+The line-by-line

 Putting it together